 Ashwagandha root, as well as the leaves, have been extensively researched for their active triterpenoids and steroidal lactones referred to as withanolides.
 Withanolides are a class of naturally occurring phytochemical compounds common to many species in the nightshade family Solanaceae.
 This includes the golden berry species which also, like the ashwagandha plant, has a similar papery calyx surrounding its fruits.

-In current research published in the 2015 Journal of Advanced Pharmaceutical Technology and Research it states that, "About 35 withanolides have been isolated from the roots of W. somnifera of which withanoside V, withaferin A, withanolide A and withanolide B are the major components."
+In current research published in the 2015 Journal of Advanced Pharmaceutical Technology and Research it was identified that approximately 35 withanolides have been isolated from the roots.
+The major ones being withanoside V, withaferin A, withanolide A and withanolide B.

 Withaferin A was the first withanolide isolated from the ashwagandha species and is the one most discussed in scientific literature as it has been shown to possess a number of benefits, including significant antitumor and anti-inflammatory activity.
 Withaferin A is one of the main withanolide compounds responsible for the roots effectiveness as an immune system modulator and neurological anti-anxiety agent.

 Withanoside IV and V additionally play an important neuroregenerative role and have shown usefulness for spinal cord injury known to "improve hindlimb function and increase the myelin layer in the peripheral nervous system", according to the previous journal mentioned. (*)

 In a 2015 published study analyzing withanolide biosynthesis, the leaves were shown to be higher in withanolides suggesting that these properties actually transfer to the root system.